duoduo-88/S2P-XInput-Lite/README.md

 3. Connect the controller before opening Steam or another controller tool.
 For native BLE, **do not pair it through Windows Bluetooth settings**; turn Bluetooth on and let this application establish the connection.
 For ESP32, connect a device running compatible firmware.
 4. Run `S2P-XInput-Lite.exe`.
 5. Choose a game profile or adjust settings, then use **Save Profile** or **Save New Profile**.
-6. Saving or switching a profile applies gameplay settings immediately while connected.
+6. Saving the active profile updates its stored settings.
+Switching profiles while connected automatically stops the connection program, applies the selected profile, refreshes the GUI, and reconnects.
 Use **Restart** only after changing the connection method, device, or serial settings.

 The application checks wired USB first, then ESP32, and finally native BLE.
 Keep the connection program running while playing.